 Reverse the trend

-There are factors that can help reverse these trends .
+There are factors that can help reverse these trends and bring about resilient children .
 A 2011 study found that among adults who grew up in poverty, those who experienced high levels of maternal care as children had lower systemic inflammation and reduced immune response to challenges.
 They suggested that having that kind of relationship may actually biologically protect people from health consequences, including depression, later in life.

 Dr. Hays-Grudo, a George Kaiser Family Foundation Chair in Community Medicine at the University of Oklahoma’s School of Community Medicine in Tulsa has conducted research on social determinants of health.
 “When children feel safe, especially in the first three or four years of life, they learn that they can trust their environment,” she said in an interview.
 “They learn from their parents that they can trust other people, and they see the world as a safe and welcoming place where they can learn.
 Part of what they learn is to self-regulate, to not panic.”